 Read our full Polymarket review here.

-Robinhood has significantly expanded its footprint in the prediction markets landscape by offering native, direct access to CFTC-regulated event contracts right inside its primary app.
+The platform has significantly expanded its footprint in the prediction markets landscape by offering Robinhood promos as well as a native, direct access to CFTC-regulated event contracts right inside its primary app.
 Unlike platforms tied to blockchain mechanics or stablecoins, Robinhood utilizes standard U.S. dollars for all transactions, allowing retail investors to fund trades seamlessly using their existing brokerage account balances.

 While the platform has seen a massive surge in volume on high-profile sports matchups, its market scope remains highly versatile, featuring liquid contract tracks for political events, macroeconomic data releases, and major corporate milestones.
 To maintain strict federal compliance amidst surging user engagement, Robinhood enforces automated verification checks and rigorous geo-fencing, requiring users to be physically located within an approved U.S. jurisdiction to make trades or use early cash-out features.